 Integrate smart sensors onto legacy machines

 Start monitoring key performance metrics of legacy machines by integrating smart sensors.
-OMEGA’s Layer N ecosystem turns this process easier.
+The Omega Link Ecosystem makes this process easier.
 It allows you to connect your existing devices quickly with an edge gateway that collects and transports machine data to the cloud so that you can keep a check on what is happening in real-time, anywhere, and on any device.

 Legacy assets are here to stay, why not upgrade them?